marcelowoo/marcelowoo.github.io/_pages/about.md

 Hi, and thank you for your interest.

-I am a PhD in Economics candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/), and affiliated with the [Centre for Decision Research and Experimental Economics (CeDEx)](https://www.nottingham.ac.uk/cedex/).
+I am a PhD in Economics candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/), and affiliated with the [Centre for Decision Research and Experimental Economics (CeDEx)](https://www.nottingham.ac.uk/cedex/). **I am in the Job Market 2025-2026**.

 I am an applied microeconomist, with interests in theory, behavioral economics, and empirical methods, including experiments, causal inference, and machine learning.

 <!-- Before the PhD, I worked 7+ years in large tech companies, most recently in Data Science positions. -->
-Before my PhD, I held positions for 7+ years in large tech companies, most recently in data science roles.
+Before my PhD, I worked 7+ years in large tech companies, most recently in data science roles.

 You can access here my [CV]() and my [JMP](https://marcelowoo.github.io/assets/pdf/jmp.pdf).
 <!-- My job market candidate website is at [this link](https://www.nottingham.ac.uk/economics/people/job-market-candidates.aspx). -->

 I am available for interviews during the 2025-2026 Job Market.
-You can reach me at [marcelo.woo.phd@gmail.com](mailto:marcelo.woo.phd@gmail.com).
+You can reach me at [woo.marcelo@gmail.com](mailto:marcelo.woo.phd@gmail.com).
 <!-- woo.marcelo [at] gmail [dot] com -->